bjartek/go-with-the-flow/README.md

  - Create a single go file that will start emulator, deploy contracts, create accounts and run scripts and transactions. see `examples/demo/main.go`
  - Fetch events, store progress in a file and send results to Discord. see `examples/event/main.go`
  - Support inline scripts if you do not want to sture everything in a file when testing
+ - Supports writing tests against transactions and scripts with some limitations on how to implement them.

 ## Gotchas